x

 Pin it for later.

 My favorite way to remove paint is with a heat gun, because it’s chemical free and fast (and it’s fun).
 If you haven’t used a heat gun to remove paint, it’s pretty simple.
 You point the gun where you want to start scraping, turn it on and wait for the paint to bubble.
-When it bubbles, you scrape it off.
+When it bubbles, you scrape it off with a plastic putty knife.
 Easy peasy.

 If you have a straight path, you can go slowly, heating with one hand and scraping with the other and get whole sections done at once.